 Bev Bates is located at 3151 Maple Dr., NE, Atlanta, GA 30305, and can be

-has represented contractors in federal and state court and has represented federal employees in
+contractors in federal and state court and has represented federal employees in matters before

-matters before agencies, federal administrative bodies, and federal trial and appellate courts.
+agencies, federal administrative bodies, and federal trial and appellate courts.
+Previous to private

-Previous to private practice, as an Assistant United States Attorney for 8 years, he defended
+practice, as an Assistant United States Attorney for 8 years, he defended federal agencies and

-federal agencies and officers in United States District Court for the Northern District of Georgia
+officers in United States District Court for the Northern District of Georgia and was responsible